defra-design/admin-responsibility-prototype/README.md

 https://www.gov.uk/government/organisations/packuk

-This prototype is one of 3 used for the user research of new designs and concepts under the Circular Economy EPR scheme:
+This is one of three prototypes used to test new designs and concepts for the Extended Producer Responsibility (EPR) scheme.
+It helps explore user interactions and gather feedback to inform future service design.

 ## Connected prototypes